Johnny Gentle

-John Askew (born 8 December 1936), known as Johnny Gentle, is a British pop singer best remembered for having briefly toured Scotland with the Silver Beetles (later known as the Beatles) as his backing group in 1960.
+John Askew (8 December 1936 – 29 February 2024), known as Johnny Gentle and later Darren Young, was a songwriter and crooner from Liverpool, England.

 Life and career

-John Askew was born and grew up in Liverpool.
+John Askew was born on 8 December 1936 in Liverpool, where he also grew up.
 After leaving school he was apprenticed as a carpenter, and, using a borrowed book for instructions, made his own guitar.
 He teamed up with Bobby Crawford and the pair began performing at local clubs, singing Everly Brothers songs, before Askew took a job working on a luxury ocean liner.
 On his return, he entered talent competitions as a solo singer, and changed his stage name, first to George Baker and then to Ricky Damone.
 He moved to London and worked on a building site, before winning a talent competition at the Locarno Ballroom in Streatham.
-He was auditioned by manager Larry Parnes, who won him a recording contract with Philips Records in 1959, and gave him the stage name Johnny Gentle.
+He was auditioned by manager Larry Parnes, who secured him a recording contract with Philips Records in 1959, and gave him the stage name Johnny Gentle.